cagries/simple-cpp-raytracer/README.md

 # RayTracer
-This is a basic, single-threaded ray tracer written in C++.
+This is a basic, multi-threaded ray tracer written in C++.
+Ambient light, diffuse shading, Blinn-Phong shading, hard shadows and light reflections can be simulated.
+Sphere, triangles and triangle meshes are supported.
+Although it has to be further developed, basic bonding volume hierarchy has been implemented.
+Code has been compiler specific optimized.

 ## Quick start